0xfalafel/blog/content/posts/trick-or-deal.md

 ## The Bug

-We have a **Use-After-Free** bug, which mean that the program does not check if the memory has been free when we call the functions.
-Here we have a possibilty to realloc data of our own, and still use the *action 1* that call the pointer present on the heap.
+We have a **Use-After-Free** bug, which means that the program does not check if the memory has been free when we call the functions.
+Here we have a possibility to realloc data of our own, and still use the *action 1* that call the pointer present on the heap.

 ## The exploit